Title

 (b) The following shall be deemed outside the scope of the commission duties:

-(1) Advising on the technical details of project budget and design.
+(1) Advising on the technical details of project budget and engineering drawings and specifications.

 (2) Determining project timing or year of construction.

-(3) Approving or amending street improvement plan budget.
+(3) Approving or amending street improvement plan budget or specific capital projects.

 (4) Binding the city to future projects, funding, or design decisions.